C-Saunders/comment-when-done/README.md

 ## Usage

-The content of the comment you want the app to make needs to be in the _body_ of the issue or pull request (a comment won't work).
+The content of the comment you want the app to make needs to be in the _body_  (description) of the issue or pull request (a comment on the pull request or issue won't work).
 Also note that pull requests that are _closed without merging_ will not trigger the app to make a comment.

 The comment contents should be placed between an opening sentinel- `{{whendone}}` and closing sentinel- `{{/whendone}}`.
 * The opening `{{whendone}}` must be at the beginning of a line